RevPro Uprising 2024

 The 2024 Uprising was the twelfth Uprising professional wrestling supershow promoted by the British wrestling promotion Revolution Pro Wrestling (RevPro).
-The event will also featured wrestlers from Total Nonstop Action Wrestling (TNA) and All Elite Wrestling (AEW).
+The event also featured wrestlers from Total Nonstop Action Wrestling (TNA) and All Elite Wrestling (AEW).
 The event took place on 21 December 2024, at the York Hall in London, England.

 Seven matches were contested at the event.
 In the main event, Michael Oku defeated Luke Jacobs to become the new Undisputed British Heavyweight Champion.
 In other prominent matches, Jay Joshua and Connor Mills defeated Sunshine Machine (Chuck Mambo and TK Cooper) to become the new Undisputed British Tag Team Champions, Zozaya defeated Leon Slater 3–2 in sudden death overtime in the first ever RevPro 60-minute Iron man match, and Mina Shirakawa defeated Dani Luna to retain the Undisputed British Women's Championship.

 Production

 Storylines

 The event includes matches that each resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.